surt91/c4-genai-suite/helm-chart/README.md

 To achieve a zero-downtime migration, install the new chart in parallel with the old chart, verify that everything is working as expected, and then uninstall the old chart.

+## 8.5.3 to 9.0.0

+There are breaking changes regarding the Ingress resource:

+- TLS is no longer enabled by default.
+To enable it, you have to set `ingress.tls` to `true`.
+- The value `ingress.tlsSecretName` is no longer required and should be removed.
+- The cluster issuer can no longer be set via the value `ingress.clusterIssuer`.
+You have to add the annotation `cert-manager.io/cluster-issuer: <your-issuer>` for yourself by adding it to the value `ingress.annotations`.